The Grand Legacy That Humans Will Leave behind Will Most Likely Be Chicken Bones

 Wikimedia Commons

 Researchers compared the bones of these modern birds to that of their ancestors and concluded that the chicken bones of today will undoubtedly become fossilized as a representation of when humans dominated planet Earth.
+But why?

 While most wild bird bones are prone to decay, chicken bones are often discarded in landfills.
-When bones are surrounded by organic material they are better preserved.
+When bones are surrounded by organic material, they are better preserved.
 The researchers say that these bones will then be mummified, which is why lead study author Carys E. Bennett asserts that chickens are “a potential future fossil of this age.”

-So while humankind has certainly created a multitude of significant advancements and discoveries over the course of 300,000 years and counting, when all is said and done it looks as though the only legacy that humans will leave behind is evidence of our fried chicken addiction.
+So while humankind has certainly created a multitude of significant advancements and discoveries over the course of 300,000 years and counting, when all is said and done, it looks as though the only legacy that humans will leave behind is evidence of our fried chicken addiction.

 Next, check out these 5 long lost civilizations.
 Then, read about this new theory that might solve the mystery of why the Mayan civilization disappeared.